AmbireTech/adex-protocol/FAQ.md

 ## Do you impose any ad restrictions?
 There are no restrictions, neither for publishers, nor for advertisers.
 You set your own restrictions: e.g. you can disallow certain content from being advertised on your website.
 Or likewise, you can stop your ads from showing on certain websites.

 However, we require that publishers pass through an automatic verification to prove they own the domain/website.
-Furthermore, to protect the interest and funds of advertisers, we may exclude certain publishers from our instance of the ad [market](https://github.com/adexnetwork/adex-market) if we have a solid reason to believe the traffic is fraudulent.
+Furthermore, to protect the interest and funds of advertisers, we may exclude certain publishers from our instance of the ad [market](https://github.com/adexnetwork/adex-market) if we an indication that the traffic is fraudulent.
 Once a publisher is restricted, they can still access their account and withdraw their funds, but they will no longer receive any impressions.

 ## What to do with the DAI I earned as a publisher?
 You can always withdraw your DAI and exchange it for USD/EUR/other fiat currency.
 Furthermore, there are many ways you can [spend your DAI](https://github.com/makerdao/awesome-makerdao#spend-your-dai) or [hold your DAI](https://github.com/makerdao/awesome-makerdao#hold-your-dai).